ABenchM/abm/docs/Developer_Manual.md

     * comment <property name="javax.persistence.schema-generation.database.action" value="drop-and-create" /> again

 ## Launching
+To be able to use the full application, ensure the following before launching:
+* If it is not already running, start mysql: `service mysql start`.
+You can check the status with `service mysql status`
+* The docker images for Maven and SPT should show up in `docker images`.
+If this is not the case, set up docker again.
+* Docker should be running: `docker run -it ubuntu` Launching the application:
 * Open de.fraunhofer.abm.app/de.fraunhofer.abm.bndrun
 * Click on Run OSGi in the top right corner